dry-rb/dry-rb.org/source/gems/dry-view/templates.html.md

 The template scope evaluates methods sent to it in this order:

-- If there is a matching exposure, it is returned
+- If there is a matching exposure, it is returned.
-- If the context object responds to the method, it is called, along with any arguments passed to the method
+- If the context object responds to the method, it is called, along with any arguments passed to the method.
-- If none of the above match, it attempts to render a partial
+- If none of the above match, it attempts to render a partial.

 For example: